BR19-gh/myReads-Udacity/README.md

 # MyReads Project

-The MyReads project is a bookshelf app that empowers users to categorize books into different shelves: "Currently Reading," "Want to Read," and "Read."
+The MyReads project (part of Udacity React Nanodegree) is a bookshelf app that empowers users to categorize books into different shelves: "Currently Reading," "Want to Read," and "Read."
 Users can effortlessly search for books and seamlessly organize them into their desired shelves.

 ## Installation